Creating and Running a VitePress Project with ServBay

 .

-Save and apply the changes.
-ServBay will automatically configure the web server (such as Caddy or Nginx) to forward requests to
+Save and apply.
+ServBay will automatically configure its web server (either Caddy or Nginx) so requests to

 https://vitepress-dev.servbay.demo